0xN3utr0n/Enumctl/README.md

 # Enumctl
  Simple Linux process enumeration POC which uses D-bus's systemd interface.
 It's inner workings are quite similar to systemd-cgls, but with the advantage of bypassing procfs hardening.
- The final goal is just to bring forward interest over D-bus's API and its potencial for next-gen Linux malware.
+ The final goal is just to bring forward interest over D-bus's API and its potential for next-gen Linux malware.

  ### Advantages over classic enumeration techniques